Sequence of Study

 Dissertation Proposal

 Before starting dissertation work, you must submit a dissertation proposal, also known as a prospectus, to your special committee.
 The proposal should give details on the theoretical problem to be addressed in the dissertation, the methods for collecting and/or analyzing data, and the relevance of the expected results as a contribution to the literature.
-The dissertation proposal is evaluated by the Special Committee.
-The proposal needs to be defended, or at least discussed, at a meeting with members of the special committee.
-Once completed, you must submit the dissertation prospectus completion form.
+The dissertation proposal is evaluated by the Special Committee and needs to be defended, or at least discussed, at a meeting with special committee members.
+Once completed, you must submit the Dissertation Prospectus form.

 It is recommended that you submit a written dissertation proposal to all members of the Special Committee prior to any final discussion or defense of this proposal.